Security Proof Against Collective Attacks for an Experimentally Feasible Semiquantum Key Distribution Protocol: Introduction

 \section{Introduction}

 Quantum key distribution (QKD) protocols~\cite{bb84} make it possible for two parties, Alice and Bob, to generate a secret shared key.
-This key is information-theoretically secure against any possible attack that can be applied by the adversary Eve.
+This key is information-theoretically secure against any possible attack that can be applied by an all-powerful adversary Eve limited only by the laws of physics.

-Semiquantum key distribution (SQKD)~\cite{cbob07} allows Alice and Bob to achieve the same goal even if one of them is \emph{classical}.
+Semiquantum key distribution (SQKD)~\cite{cbob07} allows Alice and Bob to achieve the same goal even if one of them is \textit{classical} in nature.
 For example, an SQKD protocol can allow a classical Alice and a quantum Bob to generate a secret shared key, where Alice is only allowed to perform operations in the computational basis $\{\bket{0}, \bket{1}\}$ and reflect qubits that go through her laboratory untouched.
-Previously suggested SQKD protocols include ``QKD with Classical Bob''~\cite{cbob07,sqkd09}, ``QKD with Classical Alice''~\cite{calice09,calice09comment}, and many others (e.g.,~\cite{LC2008,SDL2013,YYLH2014,mediated15,ZQZM15}).
+Previously suggested SQKD protocols include ``QKD with Classical Bob''~\cite{cbob07,sqkd09}, ``QKD with Classical Alice''~\cite{calice09,calice09comment}, and many others (e.g.,~\cite{LC2008,SDL2013,YYLH2014,mediated15,ZQZM15,zhang2020single,rong2021mediated,rong2020two,rong2020semi}).

 SQKD protocols use the notion of ``classical operations'' performed by a ``classical party''.
-However, in the 14 years since the publication of the original paper introducing SQKD protocols~\cite{cbob07}, we noticed that the term ``classical party'' sometimes causes confusion: in other hybrid quantum-classical protocols described in the literature (e.g.,~\cite{mahadev18}), the term ``classical operations'' is kept only to operations performed on \emph{classical} bits, and it is assumed all ``classical parties'' have no access to quantum states (e.g., qubits) and cannot perform any operation on them.
-On the other hand, ``classical parties'' in SQKD protocols \emph{can} perform limited operations on quantum states.
+However, in the 15 years since the publication of the original paper introducing SQKD protocols~\cite{cbob07}, we noticed that the term ``classical party'' sometimes causes confusion: in other hybrid quantum-classical protocols described in the literature (e.g.,~\cite{mahadev18,reichardt2013classical}), the term classical operations is kept only to operations performed on \textit{classical} bits, and it is implicitly or explicitly assumed that all classical parties have no access to quantum states (e.g., qubits) and cannot perform any operation on them.
+On the other hand, classical parties in SQKD protocols \textit{can} perform limited operations on quantum states.